TVCC is open!

 TVCC is coordinating with local and state health and public safety agencies, as well as local government, schools, and universities to actively monitor the outbreak of Coronavirus (COVID-19) and communicate facts, preventive measures, and possible impacts.
 Please note new information comes in daily and sometimes hourly.
 We will continue to keep the campus updated

-In accordance with Governor Brown's Executive Order, TVCC is prohibited from conducting in-person classroom, laboratory, and other instruction from March 21, through April 28, 2020 but the college is still open with limited on-campus operations restricted to critical functions.
+In accordance with Governor Brown's Executive Order, TVCC is prohibited from conducting in-person classroom, laboratory, and other instruction has been extended through June 13, 2020, but the college is still open with limited on-campus operations restricted to critical functions.

 Colleges medical programs are exempt from the requirements for the purpose of providing clinical, laboratory, or other in-person instruction associated with courses required for the completion of a heath care-related certificate, license or degree or others that are essential to emergency response and resiliency efforts where no remote or online alternative is practical.
 Any permitted in-person instruction or services will employ social distancing recommendations of six feet.

 IMPORTANT - Download the TVCC Mobile app to receive notifications and annoucements as they happen.
 Search for Treasure-Valley CC in your app store.

 Campus Buildings - We are OPEN but are limiting public access to campus buildings.
 Click here to find the most updated information.

 - TVCC COVID-19 Update to all Students, Employees and Community Members

 - Spring Break: At this point in time, the TVCC Campus will remain open during spring break and services will be available.

 - To date, there have been no reported cases of COVID-19 among TVCC students, employees or community members that have accessed the campus.

 - Orientation for GED scheduled for March 20th and 25th from 9 -1 have been rescheduled